Defining the functional requirements for a WMS implementation

-Supply Chain Junction provides WMS software and support in South Africa, Saudi Arabia, Kuwait and the United Arab Emirates, and based on our experience, we will present in this blog the information that is critical to your Warehouse Management System’s success.
+Supply Chain Junction provides Manhattan Associates WMS software, implementations and support in South Africa, Saudi Arabia, Kuwait and the United Arab Emirates, and based on our experience, we will present in this blog the information that is critical to your Warehouse Management System’s success.

 What makes your WMS fit-for-purpose?